trezor/trezor-suite/packages/theme/README.md

 # Fonts for React Native app

-If you want to update fonts, place new fonts to `./fonts` folder in this package and then follow guide in [suite-native README](../suite-native/README.md).
+If you want to update fonts, place new fonts to `./fonts` folder in this package and then follow the guide in [suite-native README](../suite-native/README.md).

 ### Older themes